jortilles/byPassPentahoLogin/README.md

 ```

-###Finally...if you are using pentaho 5.3 or avove you sould enable the option to accept user and password form the ur.
+###Finally...
-in /pentaho-solutions/system/security.properties you should set to true the parameter requestParameterAuthenticationEnabled
+if you are using pentaho 5.3 or above you should  enable the option to accept user and password form the url. in /pentaho-solutions/system/security.properties you should set to true the parameter requestParameterAuthenticationEnabled

 ```
   requestParameterAuthenticationEnabled=true